taosdata/TDengine/README.md

 ### Setup golang environment

-TDengine includes a few components developed by Go language.
+TDengine includes a few components like taosAdapter developed by Go language.
 Please refer to golang.org official documentation for golang environment setup.

 Please use version 1.14+.
 For the user in China, we recommend using a proxy to accelerate package downloading.